Ikot Udoma: Farming and other Occupations

-Just like any other village in Eket, Ikot Udoma people practised subsistence farming since the founding of the village.
+Just like any other village in Eket, Ikot Udoma people have practised subsistence farming since the founding of the village.
 The farms were of two categories - the farm within and around the residential part of the village known as "akogh" and the farms some distance away from the village.
 The major crops planted were cassava, yam, coco-yam, plantain, banana, vegetables such as fluted pumpkins, okra, melon, etc. In "akogh" the men planted fruit trees, plantains, bananas and the species of yams that needed very big trees to creep on while the women planted vegetables that could be harvested for urgent needs without having to walk a long distance to the farm.
 Other crops were planted in the distant farms.
 The farm work was done mainly by the women and their children but the men helped to clear the land and to get the sticks for supporting the yams to creep on.
 A greater part of the harvested products was consumed by the family while some was exchanged in the local evening market or sold at Fionetok market or Udua Nka located in Eket town.

-The rotational planted fallow system of farming such as described by Dr W.B.
+The rotational planting fallow system of farming such as described by Dr W.B.
 Morgan was generally practised whereby some farmlands were cultivated over a period of one year or two and then left fallow for about five years while the farmers shifted their farming activities to other farmlands.
 All the villagers knew which farmlands would be cultivated in a particular year and the ones to be cultivated the following year.
 In this way, everyone cultivated farmlands at one location each year.
 This uniformity in rotation ensured that one family did not farm alone at one location while other families were at other locations.
 This method allowed the soil to recover and regenerate itself naturally as fertilizers were not known in those days.
-This farming method was possible because the population was small and there were enough farmlands to farm and to spare.
-The names of some of the popular farmlands were Ndon Obong, Akai Uyo, Atemfe, Anigh Idua, Edi Ite, Mbukpönö, Udua Akwöng Nno, Ndiöng Akpe Udögh, Akai Udua, Iko Akpe Eka, Abia Udök, Idim Anigh, Ndon Akpe Udim, Iko Nkukruk, Atama Idang, Mkpa Ukugh, Ndedeng, Ndon Obio Edem, Atai Ukana, Udua Ateke, etc. With the advent of western education and the flourishing of white-colour jobs and the resultant population explosion in the village and its environs, most of these farmlands have now become residential or commercial areas, thereby depriving the indigenous people of farmlands.
+This farming method was possible because the population was small and there were enough farmlands to farm on and to spare.
+The names of some of the popular farmlands were Ndon Obong, Akai Uyo, Atemfegh, Anigh Idua, Edi Ite, Mbukpönö, Udua Akwöng Nno, Ndiöng Akpe Udögh, Akai Udua, Iko Akpe Eka, Abia Udök, Idim Anigh, Ndun Akpe Udim, Iko Nkukruk, Atama Idang, Mkpa Ukugh, Ndedeng, Ndon Obio Edem, Atai Ukana, Udua Ateke, etc. With the advent of western education and the flourishing of white-colour jobs and the resultant population explosion in the village and its environs, most of these farmlands have now become residential or commercial areas, thereby depriving the indigenous people of farmlands.